nimious/oculus/README.md

 The Windows version of the Oculus SDK currently only includes static libraries for use in Visual Studio.
-You need to acquire DLLs for *libovr* before you can run programs compiled with io-oculus.
+You need to acquire DLLs for *libovr* before you can run programs compiled with this package.

 The easiest way is to download [JSPenguin's precompiled DLLs] (https://jspenguin.org/software/ovrsdk/) and rename the files to `libovr.dll`,